QuickStart templates for implementers

 Services

 The Services QuickStart is best for companies that operate primarily in the service industry.
-This template is one of the most-used as there is little difference between the General template and the Services template.
+This template is one of the most-used as there's little difference between the General template and the Services template.
 In fact, it has all the same information as General template, but also includes additional categories, making it a preferred option among many implementers.

 Nonprofit

-About account categories
+About reporting categories

 Instead, just assign the correct category to the account, and the account data is pulled in automatically when you run the report.
 Using categories is the quickest way to get data into a report.